1485 Handling of Request for Certificates of Correction [R-11.2013]

-Requests for Certificates of Correction will be forwarded to the Certificate of Correction Branch of the Office of Patent Publication, where they will be listed in a permanent record book.
+Requests for Certificates of Correction will be forwarded to the Certificate of Correction Branch of the Office of Data Management, where they will be listed in a permanent record book.

-If the patent is involved in an interference, a Certificate of Correction under 37 CFR 1.324 will not be issued unless a corresponding motion under 37 CFR 41.121(a)(2) or 41.121(a)(3) has been granted by the administrative patent judge.
+If the patent is involved in an interference under 37 CFR part 41, subpart D, a Certificate of Correction under 37 CFR 1.324 will not be issued unless a corresponding motion under 37 CFR 41.121(a)(2) or 41.121(a)(3) has been granted by the administrative patent judge.
+If the patent is involved in a contested case under 37 CFR part 42, subpart D, a Certificate of Correction under 37 CFR 1.324 will not be issued unless a corresponding motion under 37 CFR 42.22 has been granted by the administrative patent judge.
 Otherwise, determination as to whether an error has been made, the responsibility for the error, if any, and whether the error is of such a nature as to justify the issuance of a Certificate of Correction will be made by the Certificate of Correction Branch.
 If a report is necessary in making such determination, the case will be forwarded to the appropriate group with a request that the report be furnished.
-If no certificate is to issue, the party making the request is so notified and the request, report, if any, and copy of the communication to the person making the request are placed in the file wrapper (for a paper file) or entered into the file history (for an IFW file), and entered into the “Contents” for the file by the Certificate of Correction Branch.
-The case is then returned to the patented files.
-If a certificate is to issue, it will be prepared and forwarded to the person making the request by the Office of Patent Publication.
-In that case, the request, the report, if any, and a copy of the letter transmitting the Certificate of Correction to the person making the request will be placed in the file wrapper (for a paper file) or entered into the file history (for an IFW file), and entered into the “Contents” for the file.
+If no certificate is to issue, the party making the request is so notified and the request, report, if any, and copy of the communication to the person making the request are entered into the file history by the Certificate of Correction Branch.
+If a certificate is to issue, it will be prepared and forwarded to the person making the request by the Office of Data Management.
+In that case, the request, the report, if any, and a copy of the letter transmitting the Certificate of Correction to the person making the request will be entered into the file history.

 Applicants, or their attorneys or agents, are urged to submit the text of the correction on a special Certificate of Correction form, PTO/SB/44 (also referred to as Form PTO-1050), which can serve as the camera copy for use in direct offset printing of the Certificate of Correction.